-Experienced Representation In San Mateo Paternity Cases
+Experienced Representation In Paternity Cases

 Paternity actions are an essential legal step for unmarried parents who decide to separate.
 Filing a paternity action allows parents to establish parentage, determine child custody and time-share agreements, and establish financial child support.
 An experienced lawyer can help take the stress and uncertainty out of this legal formality.

 Chase, Berenstein and Murray, Counselors at Law, is here to help.
 We represent mothers and fathers in San Mateo, San Francisco and Santa Clara counties who want to ensure their children’s well-being while also protecting their rights as parents.
 While your relationship with your partner may be ending, your relationship with your children endures, and we are here to help ensure your parental rights are secure.

 We can begin discussing your case during a confidential consultation.
 Call 650-642-3897 to arrange yours.